Kani-Maki-Gang/bld-book/src/server/preface.md

 # Server mode
-Bld can run in a server mode listening to requests on running, listing, pushing, pulling and more actions from other bld clients.
-This section of the book presents how a server is configured and run.
+Bld can run in server mode in order to run, push, pull, list pipelines and more.
+This section of the book goes into more detail on some of features of a server.